 Cross-posting from SoCalCOSH.com

 On Wednesday, May 11, the Occupational Safety and Health Administration (OSHA) issued new injury and illness reporting rules that both labor and OSH advocates are welcoming as good next steps that are long over-due, that’s why is important to have resources of the Best Personal Injury Lawyers Vancouver in case someone has some legal issues injury related.

 The AFL-CIO and labor unions have also highlighted the importance of the new rules, including protections to ensure that workers can report injuries without fear of retaliation.
 “For far too long, in an effort to keep reported injury rates low, employers have retaliated against workers for reporting injuries, disciplining them for every injury or creating barriers to reporting,” AFL-CIO President Richard Trumka said in a statement.
 “Now these violations will be subject to citations and penalties,” he added.
 It is clear that with these stronger anti-retaliation protections, workers will be more willing to report injuries.

-According to OSHA, statewide OSHA offices will have six months to implement compliance with the new rule.
+According to OSHA, statewide OSHA offices will have six months to implement compliance with the new rule according to Paramount in Dallas.

 For added information on the record keeping regulations, click here.